-You will be called upon to deliver several different types of presentations during the semester.
+Course specifics: You will be called upon to deliver several different types of presentations during the semester.
 You will be required to provide a hard copy of each assignment to be turned in, even if you don't present on a particular day.
-At times you will also be asked to critique others' presentations and are asked to be fairminded in your assessments.
-Each week you will participate in a discussion of current events and how speakers from the world of politics to entertainment to business handled public speaking sessions...
+At times you will also be asked to critique others' presentations and are asked to be fair-minded in your assessments.
+Each week you will also participate in a segment entitled "Newsworthy/Cringeworthy"-bringing examples discussing visible public speakers who have made a positive or negative impression on you in any type of communication.
 You should come prepared every week and actively engage in discussion.
+There will also be the random "Lightning Round" of impromptu mini-speeches on topics of the day.
 There is no right or wrong here--just your observations and opinions.
-These portions of class will be HIGHLY factored into your final grade; everyone is highly encouraged to actively participate.
+These portions of class will be factored into your final grade; everyone is highly encouraged to actively participate.

 Special note: There is no required textbook for this class.
-Therefore, it is imperative that you take complete notes in class every week for discussion and future test purposes.
+Therefore, it is imperative that you take complete notes in class every week in handwritten form in a notebook rather than electronically in any form.
+(Exception: You will be allowed to use laptops and tablets when you prepare for group presentations, which we will discuss.)
+Studies have shown that you will have a better retention keeping a written record.
 Many topics will be covered at a fairly rapid pace.
 Your weekly attendance is mandatory.
 If you absolutely cannot attend, you must let me know immediately as it may impact your overall grade.
 It is your responsibility to seek out a classmate regarding material covered that day.
 You must still turn in all assignments by the designated deadline, even if you are unable to attend class for a specific reason.
 Any missed deadline will be reflected in your grade for that project.

-Grades: For most assignments you will receive a letter grade: A (excellent), B (very good), C (average), D (poor), F (automatic for any incomplete assignments).
+Grades: For most assignments you will receive a letter grade: A(excellent), B(very good), C(average), D(poor), F (automatic for any incomplete assignments).
 Your grades are based upon many factors: mandatory attendance, active participation, periodic written quizzes and understanding of material, personal development & oral delivery, originality and creativity, and overall improvement.
 The last factor is very important: you are encouraged to make every effort to try during the various projects.
 Personal progress is important and will be noted.
 In some isolated cases you will receive a 'complete' for an assignment; I will be very clear up front about grade expectations during each project.
 You will receive each grade in a timely fashion during the next class.
 Mid-term and final exam presentations will be more heavily weighed.

-A few last words: Some straight-forward rules that will make it easier for everyone: --Be on time and complete all assignments on time; lateness will not be tolerated. --Be original.
+A few last words: Some straight-forward rules that will make it easier for everyone:

+- --Be on time and complete all assignments on time; lateness will not be tolerated. - --Be original.
 Be ethical.
-Be honest-always. --Be fair and open-minded. --Encourage and respect your fellow classmates as they present. --Don't ever hesitate to ask for clarification or direction. --Be aware of current events and be prepared to offer your observations in discussions. --You will have fun even as you take this seriously and I promise you'll learn techniques that will help you in life every single day during and after Loyola.
+Be honest-always. - --Be fair and open-minded. - --Encourage and respect your fellow classmates as they present. - --Don't ever hesitate to ask for clarification or direction. - --Be aware of current events and be prepared to offer your observations in discussions. - --You will have fun even as you take this seriously and I promise you'll learn techniques that will help you in life every single day during and after Loyola.